amolbrid/slate/source/includes/_advertisers.md

 Field | Description
 --------- | -----------
-name | Name of the advertiser. testmode | If set to false, advertiser will be only for testing purpose.
-This attribute can only be set by 'admin' user. inventory_tier_id | Id of inventory package
+name | Name of the advertiser. testmode | True when advertiser is used for testing purpose.
+Otherwise false.

 ## Create advertiser